Programmer-Timmy/SatisFactory-planner/CODE_OF_CONDUCT.md

 ## 3. Reporting Issues

-If you witness or experience any unacceptable behavior, please report it to the project maintainers at [email@example.com] (or through the platform's reporting system).
+If you witness or experience any unacceptable behavior, please report it to the project maintainers at through the platform's reporting system.
 All reports will be handled confidentially.

 ## 4. Consequences